Drinks Are On Pearl

 What happened next is based purely on speculation and investigation, but apparently she stripped to her panties and t-shirt waiting for the drug to kick in (who hasn't done that?)
 When the heroin finally took effect, she was apparently caught off guard.
 Unconscious, Janis would fall to the floor, striking her head on the dresser on the way down.
 Her body would be found some 18 hours later, facedown, wedged between the dresser and bed.
 Dried blood from the blunt force trauma stained her face.

 A Gruesome Discovery

-John Cook, one of her band members, would become concerned when Janis didn't show up for the recording session the next day.
-After unsuccessfully attempting to reach her by phone, he went to the hotel and knocked down the door to find her lying beside the bed, the $4.50 cigarette change still in hand.
+John Cooke, her band manager, would become concerned when Janis didn't show up for the recording session the next day.
+After unsuccessfully attempting to reach her by phone, he went to the hotel to find her lying beside the bed, the $4.50 cigarette change still in hand.
 Coroner to the stars Thomas Naguchi would report that Janis died of acute heroin morphine intoxication, due to an overdose.
 Although her death was ruled accidental, her demise was spelled out many years before as that young girl in Port Arthur who just couldn't find her way.

 Drinks Are On Pearl

 In alignment with her wishes, Janis's body was cremated in the Pierce Brother Westwood Village Mortuary, and her ashes strewn along the Northern California coastline near Stinson Beach.
 Another of her dying wishes would also be granted: she requested that $2500 be set aside for her own wake at which The Grateful Dead and other performers would provide entertainment.
 The shindig was held at The Lion's Share, 60 Redhill Drive, in San Anselmo.
 The invitations given out to some 200 special guests would read: "Drinks are on Pearl."

 |Former location of The Lion's Share, 60 Red Hill Avenue, San Anselmo, California|